openmultiplayer/web/docs/scripting/resources/cameramodes.md

 ## Description

-A list of possible camera modes to be used with [GetPlayerCameraMode](../functions/GetPlayerCameraMode).
+The following camera modes are used by [GetPlayerCameraMode](../functions/GetPlayerCameraMode).

 :::note